SuperKogito/spafe/CONTRIBUTING.md

 How to contribute
 -----------------

-The preferred way to contribute to spafe is to fork the[main repository](https://github.com/SuperKogito/spafe) on GitHub:
+The preferred way to contribute to spafe is to fork the [main repository](https://github.com/SuperKogito/spafe) on GitHub:

 1. Fork the [project repository](https://github.com/SuperKogito/spafe): click on the 'Fork' button near the top of the page.
 This creates a copy of the code under your account on the GitHub server.